We believe in data privacy & security

 Nothing is more significant to us than the goodwill of donors and vitality of the nonprofits they support.
 That is why we spare no effort to ensure data privacy in accordance with the law, best practices and what is right.

 First and foremost, we and our nonprofit members never directly see or store any donor payment information.
-(Saved payment details are captured by and stored securely in a third-party payment processor without passing through our servers.
-Upon request, we can work with the payment processor to delete that data.)
+Saved payment details are captured by and stored securely in a third-party payment processor without passing through our servers.

 With any data we do collect and retain, we take every reasonable action to protect against its loss or misuse, both in transit and at rest.
 While in transit, it is protected using end-to-end encryption and SSL protected web pages (see more below).
-At rest, it resides in encrypted databases.
-Most importantly, we only store data for as long as required, and, critically, we will never sell, rent or lease it to third parties.
+At rest, it resides in encrypted databases, where we store data for as long as required.
+Critically, we will never sell, rent or lease it to third parties.

 We are however obligated to disclose some personal data to nonprofit members receiving donations and to third-party partners who help process those donations, as fully described in our Privacy Policy.
 With nonprofits, we share donor first and last name, email address and any other provided information.